-Here’s a slab of Cheese ‘n Onion Bread smothered with butter.
+Cheese ‘n Onion Bread is wonderful smothered with butter.
 We like our homemade breads served with honey, too, even if they are more on the savory side.

-Each two-pound bread loaf of Cheese ‘n Onion Bread cuts up into about 20 half pieces.
+Each two-pound bread loaf of Cheese ‘n Onion Bread cuts up into about 15 slices.
 I can make a meal of homemade bread with butter and honey or jelly!
 Oh, my!